ChRe777/CleanCode/README.md

 Design error always leads to unclean code.
 Clean design is import.
 Design before start coding.
 Have a clear simple design.
 Not overcomplicate things at start time.

+Code should be abstract and have rules in it.
+If your code have only exceptions of this rules then you can not abstract it and the code will ugly and unclean.
+Unclean code is often a sign for unclean design, unclean concept, unclean requirments.
+Tracing the root of the problem.

 ### Keep it simple (is a must)